Many People misunderstood the teachings of the Catholic Church. Here is the list of things that are not the part of Catholic teaching.

 No. 6 is another misconception.
 Purgatory is not a second chance.
 When we die, our final destination is either heaven or hell.
 Those who are assured of their way to Heaven but imperfectly purified will undergo final purification.
 That is done in purgatory.

 For no. 7, Trinity is a monotheistic view.
 It is one God in three persons.
 A triune God is not three gods.

-For no. 9, Pope is infallible not impeccable.
+For no. 9, Pope is infallible, not impeccable.
 The Pope can commit sins.
-In fact there are bad Popes in the unbroken line of Popes.
-But the Pope is infallible when he speaks ex cathedra.
+In fact, there are bad Popes in the unbroken line of Popes.
+But the Pope is infallible when he speaks ex-cathedra.
 He can’t err in declaring doctrines on matters of faith and moral.
-Outside his full authority of papacy, he is prone to error.
+Outside his full authority of the papacy, he is prone to error.
 That means if he speaks in his own capacity.

 No. 10 talks about Celibacy.
 This is not a doctrine of the Church but simply a discipline.
 Christ is a celibate.
 And He is our eternal High Priest.
 St. Paul who ministered as a priest to the Gentiles is a celibate too.
 He even reminded us to follow his example as he follows the example of Christ.

 No. 11 is another misconception.
-Assumption is different from Ascension.
+The assumption is different from Ascension.
 Jesus ascended into Heaven.
 On the other hand, the Virgin Mary was assumed into Heaven.
-Assumption is a work of God.
+The assumption is a work of God.
 Mary assumed into Heaven through the power of God.

 No. 12 is the most controversial one.
 Sins are not inherited.
 The Church does not say that we inherited the sin of Adam and Eve.
 The original sin we inherited is not the sin committed by Adam and Eve rather the “effect” of that sin.
 One of which is death.
 Thus, babies must be baptized to remove the stains of original sin in order to have the eternal life again.